-The CPU Monitor (a part of the diagnostic tool Event Monitor Services (EMS) and not a part of the vPars Monitor) is designed to Monitor cache parity errors within the processors on the system.
-With its Dynamic Processor Resilience (DPR), If the CPU Monitor detects a pre-determined number of errors, the CPU Monitor will deactivate a processor for the current boot session.
+The CPU Monitor (a part of the diagnostic tool Event Monitor Services (EMS) and not a part of the vPars Monitor) is designed to Monitor cache parity errors within the CPUs on the system.
+With its Dynamic Processor Resilience (DPR), if the CPU Monitor detects a pre-determined number of errors, the CPU Monitor will deactivate a CPU for the current boot session.
 If the problems are severe enough, the CPU Monitor will deconfigure the socket for the next boot of the system.

-Deactivation of a processor means that the OS will attempt to no longer use the processor by migrating all threads off the processor.
-Deactivation of a processor is not persistent across an OS or system reboot; CPU Monitor will deactivate the processor if it continues to detect problems.
+Deactivation of a CPU means that the OS will attempt to no longer use the CPU by migrating all threads off the CPU.
+Deactivation of a CPU is not persistent across an OS or system reboot.

 Deconfiguration of a socket means that the EMS issues a firmware call, marking the socket for deconfiguration on the next system boot.
-On the next system boot, the processors on the target socket are not visible to either the OS in standalone mode or the OS instances of the virtual partitions.
+On the next system boot, none of the cores in the target socket are visible to either the OS in standalone mode or the OS instances of the virtual partitions.
 The deconfiguration is persistent across system boots.

-Note here two items:
+Note the following two items:

-- a deactivation of a processor does not mean a deconfiguration of its socket.
-The CPU Monitor is able to determine whether the processor needs to be deactivated or whether it needs to take further action and deconfigures the socket. - reboot of a virtual partition is not the same as a reboot of the system (the entire box or nPartition).
+- A deactivation of a CPU does not mean a deconfiguration of its socket.
+The CPU Monitor is able to determine whether the CPU needs to be deactivated or whether it needs to take further action and deconfigure the socket. - A reboot of a virtual partition is not the same as a reboot of the system (the entire box or nPartition).

-The exceptions to the deactivation of processors is the boot processor of each OS instance (the boot processor has a logical instance of zero; otherwise, the OS would crash) and the last CPU in a cell or nPartition.
+The exceptions to the deactivation of CPUs are the boot processor of each OS instance (the boot processor has a logical instance of zero) and the last CPU in a cell or nPartition.
 The exception to the deconfiguration of sockets is that the last remaining socket will not be deconfigured (otherwise, the system could not boot).

-If any spare iCAP (formerly known as iCOD) or PPU processors are available, the necessary number of processors will be activated to replace the processors deactivated.
+If any spare iCAP (formerly known as iCOD) or PPU CPUs are available, the necessary number of CPUs will be activated to replace the CPUs deactivated.

-(A.04) On a vPars system, when a virtual partition goes down and contains deconfigured or deactivated CPUs, the Monitor will try to decommission the CPU from use and replace it with another good CPU if possible.
+- NOTE On a vPars system, when a virtual partition goes down and contains a deconfigured or deactivated CPU, the Monitor will try to decommission the CPU from use and replace it with another good CPU if possible.
 If this is not possible, the Monitor will not allow the partition to boot until the deconfigured or deactivated CPU can be taken out of use.
-Following are some cases where the Monitor may not allow the virtual partition to boot:

-- There is a deconfigured or deactivated CPU which has been reserved for the partition as part of the total (cpu::num) request and Monitor does not have any free CPUs with which to replace it.
-To correct this, you can delete CPUs from other partitions or from this partition. - There is a deconfigured or deactivated CPU which has been bound to the partition due to specifying the hardware path (cpu: hw_path) of which the Monitor is not able to replace with another available CPU.
-To correct this, you can remove the CPU specified by hardware path using -d cpu:hw_path to allow the deconfigured or deactivated CPU to be decommissioned and replaced with another (working) CPU. - There is a deconfigured CPU which has been reserved for the partition as part of a CLP request (cell:cell_ID:cpu:num) and there are no free CLP in that cell.
+Following are some cases where the Monitor may not allow the virtual partition to boot: - There is a deconfigured or deactivated CPU which has been reserved for the partition as part of the total (Cpu::num) request and Monitor does not have any free CPUs with which to replace it.
+To correct this, you can delete CPUs from other partitions or from this partition. - There is a deconfigured or deactivated CPU that has been bound to the partition by hardware path (cpu:hw\path) which the Monitor is not able to replace with another available CPU.
+To correct this, you can remove the CPU specified by hardware path using -d cpu:hw\path to allow the deconfigured or deactivated CPU to be decommissioned and replaced with another (working) CPU. - There is a deconfigured CPU which has been reserved for the partition as part of a CLP request (cell:cell\ID:cpu::num) and there are no free CLPs in that cell.
 To correct this, you can make available CPUs from that cell by deleting the CPUs that are part of this cell from other partitions or delete the CPUs from the cell in this partition.